Gavin1937/AutoNoti_GAS/README.md

        EMAIL_COLUMN: 0,       // which column is for email
        IS_ADMIN_COLUMN: 0     // which column is for is_admin
      },
-     NOTI_MIN_INTERVAL: 0,    // minimum time inteval of notification, in seconds
+     NOTI_MIN_INTERVAL: 0,    // minimum time inteval of notification, in weeks
      NOTI_HOUR_RANGE: [0, 0], // notification hour range of a day.
 (0-23)
                               // Script will send notification in time range >= first and <= second
      EMAIL_SUBJECT: "Email Subject for all emails"